rilhia/glucose-grand-prix/README.md

 ## 📖 Introduction

+**Glucose Grand Prix** is a quirky project I put together after finding a neat way to extract my blood sugar data from [Glooko](https://glooko.com/).
+I wanted to create my own charts, but the data downloads only allowed 90 days at a time and came as multiple CSV files bundled in a ZIP.
+It was not exactly user-friendly.

+With a bit of hacking around, I discovered how to use their session-authenticated browser APIs.
+That meant I could now grab all my data (or just a few hours’ worth) in JSON format using Chrome’s DevTools.
+Perfect.

+At first, I thought it would be a great trick to share with other Glooko users.
+Then I remembered not everyone is quite as obsessed with data as I am.
+That thought completely sidetracked me.
+I started wondering what someone else might actually do with this data.

+I’d recently seen stories about a diabetic Barbie and a diabetic Marvel superhero.
+Both were created for kids, which is a lovely idea.
+But not all kids relate to dolls or superheroes.
+There are loads of kids (and adults) who are really into F1.

-**Glucose Grand Prix** is a fun, interactive project that turns your blood glucose data into something more exciting: a race car tearing around a virtual Formula 1 track.
+That’s when it hit me.
+What if I could use glucose data to “fuel” Formula 1 cars?
+Just like that, the idea of Glucose Grand Prix was born.
+A webpage that turns your blood sugar readings into something a bit different.
+A race car tearing around a virtual F1 track.

-This idea came from a desire to make health data not just informative, but *engaging*.
-As a long-term type 1 diabetic, I know how easy it is for daily glucose stats to feel abstract or repetitive.
-But what if you could see your day as a race — one where consistency, control, and timing matter?

 Each day’s data becomes a lap.
 Each data point becomes a step forward.
-And your glucose control becomes the determining factor in how smoothly your car makes it around the track.
+Your glucose control becomes the determining factor in how smoothly your car makes it around the track.
 The better your day, the faster and cleaner the lap.

-This project is open, customizable, and built with clarity in mind.
-You can use your own data, plug in different tracks, and tinker with how performance is calculated.
+This project is a proof of concept.
+It'll be open to anyone who wants to try it or enhance it.
 ---

 ## 🛠️ What this project does